sanel/monroe/README.md

 <kbd>M-x monroe [RET]</kbd>

-and follow the questions about nREPL server location and port.
+and follow the question about nREPL server location and port.

 ## Keys and shortcuts

+### Monroe shortcuts for code buffer

+These shortcuts are valid from code buffer, where you edit Clojure code (where *monroe-interaction-mode* is activated).

 Keys                | Description
 --------------------|----------------------------